Please wait

 Ingrid Boinet | 12/16/24, 10:01 AM

 Think you know everything there is to know about foie gras?
-No, you don't!
-Contrary to popular belief, it's neither a product of the South-West nor an original Christmas delicacy.
-So why is it so popular on every festive table?
-Loïc Bienassis, historian of food and culinary heritage at Tours University, explains.
+Think again!
+Contrary to popular belief, it doesn't come exclusively from the South-West of France, nor was it originally a dish associated with Christmas.
+So, how did it come to make its way onto our festive tables? find out from Loïc Bienassis, historian of food and culinary heritage at the University of Tours.

 A Strasbourg dish like any other